phoebe-project/phoebe2/README.md

 ### 2.4.16

 * Fix handling of floating-point precision near the aligned case that used to result in error from libphoebe. [#965]
+* Updates to phoebe-server to be compatible with modern browser requirements. [#959]

 ### 2.4.15